 Features and Specs for the Sonos Connect

-If you’ve been looking into this unit, you may notice that Sonos has a “Connect Amp” as well.
+If you’ve been looking into this unit, you may notice that Sonos has a “Connect Amp” as well (as does Yamaha with the WXA-50 – our comparative guide).
 Although we have more information on that unit, we are talking about the Connect here, not the Connect Amp.

 The most important difference in the two devices is the processing power.
 Although Sonos doesn’t exactly spell out what chips they use, and what the processing power of those chips are, the Sonos Connect’s processing power is less than that of the Sonos Port.
 That’s important because, with a device that costs this much, you really want to know that you have at least some future-proofing.